 We continually assess our performance on quality measures that have been proven to improve patient outcomes.
-The measures below are tracked nationally on Hospital Compare through the efforts of the Centers for Medicare & Medicaid Services (CMS).
+The measures below are tracked nationally on Care Compare through the efforts of the Centers for Medicare & Medicaid Services (CMS).
 We follow national best practices (also called evidence-based processes of care) and track every patient to be sure each patient receives the best possible care.

-The Hospital Compare database is refreshed quarterly on a rolling basis.
+The Care Compare database is refreshed quarterly on a rolling basis.
 Each quarter, an additional quarter's data is added and the oldest quarter's data is deleted.
 The online report is always a year behind current data, so data on publicly reported sites may be a year or more old.

 How We Measure Patient Satisfaction